 Strengths: Unlike linear methods, KNN is highly flexible and adept at learning more complex, nonlinear relationships.
 Yet, KNN remains simple and interpretable.

 Weaknesses: KNN does poorly when the number of observations and features grow.
-KNN becomes computationally inefficient in this highly populated, high-dimensional space since it needs to calculate distances from the new point to many nearby labeled points in order to predict labels.
+KNN becomes computationally inefficient in this highly populated, high-dimensional space since it needs to calculate distances from the new point to many nearby labelled points in order to predict labels.
 It cannot rely on an efficient model with a reduced number of parameters to make the necessary prediction.
 Also, KNN is very sensitive to the choice of k.
 When k is set too low, KNN can overfit, and when k is set too high, KNN can underfit.

 Methodology 2 - PCA Analysis